WMYM-Experimental/DSA.java/README.md

 ## Data Structures

-Are the programmetic way of storing data **in  memory space** so that data can be used efficiently.
+Are the programmatic way of storing data **in  memory space** so that data can be used efficiently.

 ### Characteristics of a Data Structure:
 - **Time Complexity**: Running time or execution time of operations of data structure must be as small as possible.